 I am a French American scholar, author, and advocate for policy changes in the environmental and social areas.
-My name is typical of the island of Corsica.
-My heritage is also from Spain.
+My name is typical of the island of Corsica, but my heritage is also from Spain (through my grandmother, the harpsichordist Regina Patorni-Casadesus).
 I was born and grew-up in Paris.
+My father Raphael Patorni was a classical theater and movie actor, my mother Jacqueline Horner was a tennis champion.
 I now live in Santa Fe.
 My career entailed decades of travel to Africa, the Middle East, Latin America, and Asia.
 Overall, I lived or worked in about fifty countries.

 I completed graduate (Mathematics, Physics) and post-graduate (Water, Forestry, and Engineering) studies in France, spent some time in Togo, followed by two years as a volunteer in rural Chad.
 I worked on NASA’s Earth Resources Satellites Program in France, then on agriculture projects in Benin and Algeria.
 In 1972, I tried the American experience, earning an MBA from the Wharton School in Philadelphia.
 On campus, I campaigned in the Nixon-McGovern presidential race; we lost!